 DreamBIG Children’s Festival is proud to celebrate Adelaide’s designation as a UNESCO City of Music!

-Adelaide is a UNESCO City of Music, joining 115 other cities as part of UNESCO’s Creative Cities Network.
+Adelaide joins 115 other cities as part of UNESCO’s Creative Cities Network.

 UNESCO promotes both the “learning through the arts/culture” and “learning in the arts/culture” approaches.
-Such education not only strengthens cognitive development and the acquisition of life skills – innovative and creative thinking, critical reflection, communicational and inter-personal skills – but also enhances social adaptability and cultural awareness and helps build personal and collective identities as well as tolerance and acceptance of others.
+These approaches strengthen cognitive development and the acquisition of life skills – innovative and creative thinking, critical reflection, communication and inter-personal skills – and enhance social adaptability and cultural awareness.
+They also help build personal and collective identities, as well as tolerance and acceptance of others.

 We would like to take this opportunity to acknowledge this is the traditional land of the Kaurna people and that we respect their spiritual relationship with their country.
 We also acknowledge the Kaurna people as the custodians of the Adelaide region and that their cultural and heritage beliefs are still as important to the living Kaurna people today.
 The Kaurna people are the Traditional owners of the land on which the Adelaide Festival Centre is located.